-Incorporating the use of nudity and or other socially unacceptable images or audio into your work will automatically exclude it from being accepted for a grade.
+Incorporating the use of inappropriate or socially unacceptable images or audio into your work will automatically exclude it from being accepted for a grade.

 K. CLASSROOM RULES OF CONDUCT

 Please turn off cell phones and other electronic devices such as iPods before entering class.